Raknash3/Market-Basket-Analysis-using-RFM-Modelling-for-Enhanced-Decision-Making/README.md

 - Time Series Forecasting with ARIMA: Predict future sales trends by analyzing historical data.
 The ARIMA model provides insights into temporal aspects of sales, allowing for accurate predictions.

 - Exploratory Data Analysis (EDA): Visualize and analyze sales trends, price sensitivity, and product-specific patterns for actionable insights.

+# How to run the code:

+- Clone the repository to your local machine.
+- The input files has to be in the content folder and the code has to be in the same directory as content folder.
+- Install the following libraries using pip or conda -- pandas numpy matplotlib seaborn mlxtend sklearn scipy yellowbricks statsmodel
+- After installing the required libraries, run all the cells for results